Industrial fire safety checklists

 - Are employees notified and assured of their safety if a fixed extinguishing system becomes inoperable?
 Any defects or impairments must be fixed by trained personnel.

-- Is a distinctive alarm or signaling system provided that is capable of being perceived above noise or light levels?
+- Is a distinctive alarm or signaling system capable of being perceived above noise or light levels?

 - Are fixed systems inspected annually and maintained in good operating condition?